Rongzichen/UCSD-Programming-for-Data-Analysis/README.md

 from wordcloud import WordCloud
 ```

-# All the data visualization are in 143CleanData.ipynb
+# All the data visualizations and plots are in 143CleanData.ipynb